rdoxenham/openstack-training/documentation/openstack-manual.md

 As a recap, the cloud controller acts as a networking node in this configuration, via the L3-agent it provides the instances with both inbound and outbound networking using one or more physical interfaces (configured as 'br-int' and 'br-ex').
 In a production environment a separate management network would be used for communication between the OpenStack components and an additional dedicated public network interface, completely isolated from the management and inter-instance networks.

 OpenStack allows us to assign 'floating IPs' to instances to allow network traffic from any external interface to be routed to a specific instance.
 The IP's assigned come directly from one or more external networks, thankfully we've already created one.
 Behind the scenes the node running the L3-agent listens on an additional IP address and uses NAT to tunnel the traffic to the correct instance on the private network.
-Quantum allows us to define these floating IP's and it can be configured to automatically assign them on boot (in addition to the private network, of course) or you can choose to assign them dynamically via the command line tools.
+Neutron allows us to define these floating IP's and it can be configured to automatically assign them on boot (in addition to the private network, of course) or you can choose to assign them dynamically via the command line tools.

 ##**Creating Floating Addresses**